jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

 \> 2009-06-26: The last two ideas do not apply anymore.
-Public and Private will not have anything to do with outside or inside...
+Public and Private might not have anything to do with outside or inside...
 Privates are accessible to friends... whether those friends are on the outside or on the inside.

 Perhaps you could also work out the traditional implementation of public and private.
 In that setting the original notation is usable.
 Now it is all changing.
-Perhaps it will create clarity if you isolate the original idea.
+Perhaps it might create clarity if you isolate the original idea.

 It is superseded by the Friendship idea.
-And later, the Friendship idea will probably be superseded by Access Control: public and private and user access control are the same concept.
+And later, the Friendship idea might probably be superseded by Access Control: public and private and user access control are the same concept.
 But you have to make dues with intermediate solutions.
 So the traditional idea behind
 Public and Private is also important.... maybe.

 The main problem with the original idea about Public and Private, is that a programmer does not define a containment structure, and there is only a referential structure...
 Something contained inside another thing can easily also be referenced elsewhere.
 This counts for methods too, so they are not exclusively part of one single object / class.